 A clinical trial in 2014 conducted by The Scientific World Journal on the effect of cynatine on hair and nails stated:

 “A eutrophic effect for hair on the head was seen after 3 months of treatment.”

 Clinical trials have shown that saw palmetto may block an enzyme, ‘5-alpha-reductase’, which facilitates the change of testosterone into DHT.
 DHT is considered a major cause of male pattern baldness.

 Other ingredients include pumpkin seed powder, nettle leaf powder, and a number of vitamins.

 Again thousands of satisfied customers have documented their success whilst using this supplement.

-Like DasGro, Hair Rush are happy to offer 90 day money back guarantee if you don’t see results from taking their supplement.
+Like DasGro, Hair Rush is happy to offer 90 day money-back guarantee if you don’t see results from taking their supplement.